-Contributions, including unconditional promises to give, are recognized as revenue in the period received.
+Contributions, including unconditional promises to give, are recognized as revenue in the period received, provided there is no right of return of the assets received and no indicators of barriers imposed by the donor.
 Conditional pledges, if received, are not recognized until the conditions on which they depend are substantially met.
 Unconditional promises to give that are expected to be collected in future years are recorded at fair value which is measured at the present value of the future cash flows with discounts computed using risk-adjusted rates commensurate with the associated risks.
 Discounts on contributions receivable are amortized and recorded as additional contribution revenue in accordance with any donor-imposed restriction.
 An allowance for uncollectible contributions receivable is provided based upon management's judgment and consideration of various factors including prior collection history, type of contribution and nature of fundraising activity.